Cobular/distest/README.md

 ## New Tests
-I'm still figuring this part out, but it seems that you write tests in the testing bot and decorate them with an instance of `dismock.TestCollector()`.
+I'm still figuring this part out, but it seems that you write tests in the testing bot and decorate them with an instance of `distest.TestCollector()`.
 Then, you can run the bot and use the run commands to run the tests.

 ## TODO